willoleary6/React-Training/docs/general/introduction.md

 - `mapDispatchToProps()`: Generally, we provide outgoing action creators (functions that create [action](http://redux.js.org/docs/basics/Actions.html) objects) to the react component through this method.
 Notice that for every keypress in textbox, your state will be updated by dispatching a `changeUsername` action to the store.
 So at any point in time, your Redux state will hold the currently typed username.
 When you submit the form, another action, `loadRepos` will be dispatched.

 - `mapStateToProps()`: Generally, we provide incoming state from Redux store to the react component through this method.
-Notice that the we do not provide the entire state to the component, simply because we don't want the react component to have access to irrelevant data.
+Notice that the we do not provide the entire state to the component, simply because we don't want the react component to have access to irrelevant addedQuotes.
 The state will be filtered by selectors such as `selectRepos`, `selectUsername` etc.

 Together these two methods work like magic.
 When you type something in the textbox the following things will happen in a sequential manner:

 1. `changeUsername()` will send text to the Redux store.
 The text can be accessed using `evt.target.value`.
 Here, `evt` is the `onChange` event emmited by pressing a key.
-2. The Redux store will consult with its corresponding reducer, since a reducer knows what to do with the data.
+2. The Redux store will consult with its corresponding reducer, since a reducer knows what to do with the addedQuotes.
-3. When a reducer computes a new state tree, the store will update its state with the newly typed data.
+3. When a reducer computes a new state tree, the store will update its state with the newly typed addedQuotes.
-4. An update has occured in the state, therefore `mapStateToProps()` will be triggered and your react component will get the new data.
+4. An update has occured in the state, therefore `mapStateToProps()` will be triggered and your react component will get the new addedQuotes.
-5. The updated data will be set as the `value` to your `<Input />`.
+5. The updated addedQuotes will be set as the `value` to your `<Input />`.

 _So you see, if you type something in the textbox, it will not be directly reflected in the DOM.
 It must pass through redux.
 Redux will update the state and return it to the component.
-It's the component's responsibility to show the updated data._
+It's the component's responsibility to show the updated addedQuotes._

 #### `HomePage/saga.js`